fedora-infra/python-fedora/doc/client.rst

 ===========

-Building a client using subclassing builds on the information you've already seen inside of BaseClient_.
+Building a client using subclassing builds on the information you've already seen inside of :class:`~fedora.client.BaseClient`.
 You might want to use this if you want to provide a module for third parties to access a particular `Fedora Service`_.
 A subclass can provide a set of standard methods for calling the server instead of forcing the user to remember the URLs used to access the server directly.

 Here's an example that turns the previous calls into the basis of a python API to the `Fedora Package Database`_::